microsoft/AcademicContent/Workshop/19. Blockchain on Azure (Draft)/Blockchain on Azure HOL.md

 	console.log("Waiting for event to fire...");
 	```

+	This code, when executed, transfers 1,000 My Coin from the coinbase account to Account 1.
+Notice the asynchronous nature of the call.
+Before calling ```sendCoin``` to invoke the contract, the code registers a handler for the ```Transfer``` event that fires after the transaction has completed.

-1. Replace AZURE_RPC_URL on line 3 of **use-contract.js** with the Ethereum RPC endpoint obtained from the Azure portal (see Exercise 2, Step 11).
+1. Replace AZURE_RPC_URL on line 3 of **use-contract.js** with the Ethereum RPC endpoint obtained from the Azure Portal (see Exercise 2, Step 11).

 1. In the PowerShell or terminal window, CD back to the "truffle" directory that you created in the previous exercise.
-Then use this command to get the address of the contract:
+Then use the following command to list the addresses of all the smart contracts in the project, including the "myCoin" contract and some default contracts that were created when you ran ```truffle init```:

 	```
 	truffle networks
 	```

-	Then replace CONTRACT_ADDRESS on line 5 of **use-contract.js** with the myCoin address in the output.
+1. Replace CONTRACT_ADDRESS on line 5 of **use-contract.js** with the "myCoin" address in the output.

 	![Retrieving the contract address](Images/copy-contracat-address.png)